 - Yes.
 It is a 1:1 ratio swap.
 I prefer rolled oats as they are less-processed than quick oats.
 Rolled oats tend to reheat better – quick oats tend to get a little mushy.

-If you loved this delicious healthy baked oatmeal recipe, then be sure to check out some of my other make-ahead breakfast options:
+If you loved this delicious healthy baked oatmeal recipe, then check out some of my other make-ahead breakfast options:

 If you loved this baked oatmeal, check out my other baked oatmeal recipes: